Charles T. Murr: Career

 About five years from its founding, Villa Francisco Javier Nuno was dedicated on the Feast of Our Lady of Sorrows (Mexican Independence Day), September 15, 1986, and became home to 148 Mexican children.
 Because of his activities at the orphanage, later that year Murr became a recipient of the JCI's "Ten Outstanding Young Americans" for 1986 and "Ten Outstanding Young Persons of the World" World award for 1986; he was nominated for the honors by Theodore M. Hesburgh of the University of Notre Dame, who was himself a past recipient.
 Murr oversaw the construction of other facilities supporting the Orphanage (Casa Hogar) Villa Francisco Javier: La Boulangerie Saint Joseph; Restaurant de L’Eau Vive, also located in Tepatitlan de Morelos, Jalisco, and Rancho Arcangel Miguel [RAM], Buena Vista (Municipio de Tepatitlan de Morelos), Jalisco, Mexico.
 The building of Rancho Arcangel Miguel was designed by Murr, whose father was a builder and passed along architectural skills to him; RAM was crafted to be a replica of the Von Trapp Family home near Salzburg, Austria.

 In order to support his work in Tepatitlan, Murr founded Father Charles Murr Orphanages, Inc., an organization of which he remains President.

 Murr's first novel "The Society Of Judas" is a Roman à clef based on his experiences in Rome, Beirut, New York and Guadalajara, and has been translated into three languages.

 Murr was still in charge of the orphanage when, on May 24, 1993, the Archbishop of Guadalajara, Juan Jesús Cardinal Posadas Ocampo was brutally assassinated by drug lords of the Guadalajara Cartel.
-That same day he was advised to resign from his Mexican diocese and was offered incardination in the Archdiocese of New York, by John Joseph Cardinal O'Connor.
+That same day he was advised to resign from his Mexican diocese.
+In 1995, John Cardinal O'Connor John Joseph Cardinal O'Connor incardinated Murr into the Archdiocese of New York.

 In New York, Murr assisted in the design and restoration of Saint Joseph Roman Catholic Church (German National Parish), Yorkville (Manhattan), New York, New York; the remodeling of Our Lady of Guadalupe Roman Catholic Church, Chelsea/Greenwich Village (Manhattan), New York, New York; the restoration and renovation of Saint Francis de Sales Roman Catholic Church (Manhattan), New York, New York, having been assigned as pastor of Saint Francis, located at 96th Street between Park and Lexington Avenues, Manhattan.
 At the same time, he was also assigned as pastor of nearby Saint Lucy Roman Catholic Church.

 On April 2, 2004, Murr resigned his post as Pastor of Saint Francis de Sales Roman Catholic Church. because of financial and administrative problems with the parish's elementary school, St. Francis Academy, which closed in 2007.